freenas/freenas-docs/userguide/tasks.rst

 After the cloud credentials have been configured, :menuselection:`Tasks --> Cloud Sync Tasks` is used to define the schedule for running a cloud sync task.

+The time selected is when the Cloud Sync task is allowed to begin.
+The cloud sync runs until finished, even after the time selected.

-An example is shown in :numref:`Figure %s <tasks_cloudsync_status_fig>`.
+An example is shown in
+:numref:`Figure %s <tasks_cloudsync_status_fig>`.

 .. _tasks_cloudsync_status_fig: